 However, when you connect your Facebook account to another third-party app, you’re actually agreeing to give some of your personal data to the creator of that app.
 Such information may include your email address, phone number, interests, likes, location, political affiliation, relationships, photos, and more.
 If you’ve had your Facebook account for a long time, you’ll probably have a lot of apps to check.
-In fact, there may be numerous apps you don’t even remember using!
+In fact, there may be numerous apps you don’t even remember using! false

 Here’s what to do: Visit the “Apps” page under “Settings” to see how many apps you have connected.

 To get there, log into Facebook on your desktop — it’s much easier than trying to do this on your phone.
 In the upper righthand corner, click the drop-down menu and select “Settings.”
 Then click on “Apps” on the left side of the page, toward the bottom of the list.
 That’s where you can choose to disconnect from certain apps.
 You can even turn off all Platform apps so you won’t accidentally add a new one in the future.

 You might also consider preventing your friends from unknowingly sharing your info when they use third-party apps on Facebook.